kevchu3/home-assistant-k8s/README.md

 $ base64 -w 0 configuration.yaml
 ```

-Replace the configuration data in [home-assistant-k8s.yaml] Secret with the base64 output:
+Using the resource definitions provided in [home-assistant-k8s.yaml], replace the configuration data in the Secret with the base64 output:
 ```
 apiVersion: v1
 kind: Secret